Review of the year 2020

 Nurturing your gift with respect and integrity

-The Philanthropic Governance Committee is an advisory committee to the Vice-Chancellor, comprising senior leaders of the University who ensure the management, use, investment and distribution of philanthropic gifts received by the University are applied respectfully, consistently and transparently, and to maximum strategic effect in delivering on donor intent as well as our legal and financial obligations.
+The Philanthropic Governance Committee is an advisory committee to the Vice-Chancellor, comprising senior leaders of the University, who ensure the management, use, investment and distribution of philanthropic gifts received by the University occurs respectfully, consistently and transparently, and to maximum strategic effect in delivering on donor intent as well as our legal and financial obligations.

 Gifts beyond a lifetime

 We are most grateful for the remarkable generosity of our supporters who choose to support our students and researchers beyond their lifetime through a gift in their will (a bequest).